 The Foundation's policy is to record interest expense and penalties in operating expenses.
-For the years ended June 30, 2019 and 2018, there was no interest and penalties expense recorded and no accrued interest and penalties.
-The Foundation's federal and state exempt status tax returns are open for examination for the years 2016, 2017 and 2018.
+For the years ended June 30, 2020 and 2019, there was no interest and penalties expense recorded and no accrued interest and penalties.
+The Foundation's federal and state exempt status tax returns are open for examination for the years ended June 30, 2017, 2018 and 2019.